oyuka1112/EXCEL-analysis/README.md

 The crowdfunding from the "plays" subcategory, nothing was canceled.
 It was either successful or failed.

 ### Limitations
-1. The outlier could affect our analysis: the goal 100,000,000
+1. The outlier could affect our analysis: the goal of $100,000,000
 2. Currency difference
 3. Crowdfundings were made in different countries, so it might not well represent every situations.
 ### Possible tables and/or graphs